dialogchat/lane_detection/README.md

 (5) Apply a histogram to get lane pixels.

-(6) Determine the curvature radius vehicle offset
+(6) Determine the curvature radius and vehicle offset

-(7) Warp all detected lane boundaries back to the original image.
+(7) Warp the detected lane boundaries back to the original image.

-(8) Output visual display
+(8) Output a visual display

-Run the code with ```python3 P2.py ```
+Run the code with ```python3 P2.py ```.

-### ProjectIII: Advanced Lane Detection with Object Detection
+### Project III: Advanced Lane Detection with Object Detection

-### ProjectIV: SegNet Lane Detection
+### Project IV: SegNet Lane Detection

 ## Credits

-The credits for this code go to [Udacity](https://github.com/udacity) and [georgesung](https://github.com/georgesung/advanced_lane_detection).
+The credits for this code go to [Udacity](https://github.com/udacity) and [galenballew](https://github.com/galenballew/SDC-Lane-and-Vehicle-Detection-Tracking).
 I  mainly refactored the code and did some bugfixes.